SpatialVision/GenSpace/readme.md

-For Image task, here is also an example:
+For Imageedit task, here is also an example:

 ```bash
 # Preprocess these files to extract information such as the position and orientation of objects before editing (if necessary)